metamn/react/content/blog/on-design-systems-3/index.md

 This leads to an open API, where everything is possible, even chaotic user interfaces.

-**Component-based UI frameworks** use props as an API mechanism to bind together HTML, CSS and Javascript into standalone components.
+**Component-based UI frameworks** use props as an API mechanism to bind together components.

 Props-based binding gives a choice.
-It's up to the framework to decide if it goes with an open or closed API.
+Either go with an open, or a closed API.

 ## Open and closed APIs